amin-aich/community-tournaments-platform/README.md

 - Players can withdraw winnings to their own BSC wallet addresses; payouts are recorded on-chain.
 - Each user may have an on-chain wallet address stored (optional).
 Platform keeps payout transaction logs for auditing.
 - This feature is toggleable — can be enabled for events that have sponsored or donated prizes, or disabled if you prefer not to use on-chain payouts.

-## Philosophy
-Community-run.
-Minimal dependencies.
-Player-first.
-If you don’t know how to run a PHP project, this repo is not for you.

 ## Contributing
 PRs welcome.
 Keep changes focused and don’t commit secrets.